eichryso/Modern-Game-AI-Algorithms-PCG-in-Minecraft/README.md

 ```bash
 python showcase_exterior
 ```
 Likewise, this code produces random house confugurations in our build area.
-In order to visualize only the exterior, we generate only the garden rooms of our houses.
+In order to visualize only the exterior, we generate only the garden room of our houses.
 Since, the exterior structure placements was successive instead of simultaneous (contrary to the interior structure generation) we encountered some issues were the placement rules were not appropriately taken into account.
 In order to validate the exterior structure placements we allowed for this code to either use similar sized gardens or sizes drawn randomly from uniform dstribution.
-The later case was useful, as we could easily test a variaty of generated gardens and indentify any possible problems.
+The later case was useful, as we could easily test a variety of generated gardens and indentify any possible problems.
 Some generated examples can be seem in the ./image folder.

 Some examples showcasing the exterior of our buildings for same sized gardens: